Crazy Bats

 Crazy Bats, formerly known as Space Center and Temple of the Night Hawk is an enclosed roller coaster located at Phantasialand.
 It opened on 1 April 1988 and was manufactured by Vekoma.

-History
+History and layout

 Opened in 1988 after 18 months of construction, the ride was originally called Space Center.
-It led passengers past models of rockets and emulated asteroids, and the darkened hall was dimly lit with lights resembling stars.
-Due to the construction of neighbouring themed area Wuze Town in 2001, the roller coaster was redeveloped with a fantasy jungle theme and renamed Temple of the Night Hawk.
+The queue displayed alien animatronics and A Space Shuttle model hang above the station.
+The silver trains led passengers past models of rockets and emulated asteroids, and the darkened hall was dimly lit with lights resembling stars.
+During the end of the ride, the visitors were attacked by another spacecraft.

+Due to the construction of neighbouring themed area Wuze Town in 2001, the roller coaster was rethemed and renamed Temple of the Night Hawk.
+It should represent a god of the fictional population of the area.
+There were plans to cover the roof of the hall with plants or a giant camouflage net, but both of them were not implemented.
+The walls of the queueline were coloured green, brown and yellow, the loading station was themed as a jungle and the trains were recoloured in brown.
+The ride itself didn't have much theming: Until 2010, a green hawk was projected in the hall and the first lifthill was lighted with strobe lights.
+Other that, the ride in the ride took place in complete darkness.